 Ask yourself every day what you did well, how you improved, and what fears you overcame to do it.

-8. Find your flow
+8. Find your flow and move past the unskilled level

 “Flow can only truly be achieved when we are willing to let go of the outcome and just play.”